“There would have to be border controls but not a prevention of genuine Irish from coming in across the border”

 The Common Travel Area means “minimal or non-existent border controls”, in the words of an Irish parliamentary report.

-In practice the land border is almost completely open, but airlines and ferry operators require photo ID, so passports are still needed when going across the Irish Sea.
-Passengers are also asked for passports at airports where immigration officers can’t tell that they’ve come from within the Common Travel Area.
+In practice the land border is almost completely open, but airlines and ferry operators still require photo ID, which doesn’t always have to be a passport.
+Passengers are always asked for passports at airports where immigration officers can’t tell that they’ve come from within the Common Travel Area.

 Nevertheless, people can use the open border to travel illegally from Ireland to Northern Ireland and on to the rest of the UK, and likewise in the other direction.

 This is currently addressed by “Operation Gull”, in which immigration officers check passengers on routes between Northern Ireland and the island of Great Britain.
 This is designed to compensate for the lack of checks on unauthorised travel across the north/south border.

 It depends what restrictions the UK puts on EU immigration

 Claiming this won’t change after Brexit assumes that these measures will still be enough to police the open border.
 Leave campaigners pointed out during the referendum that the Common Travel Area was in place before the EU even existed, and this has since been echoed by the Brexit Secretary.